MattiasKimst/DeliveryFeeCalculator/README.md

 corresponding error message and null value for fee. http://localhost:8080/calculateDeliveryFee?stationName=<city>&vehicleType=<vehicle>

+In order to run Junit test, make sure that "Generic H2 (Server)" option is selected from H2 console

 ## Business rules
 Business rules to calculate regional base fee (RBF):
 - In case City = Tallinn and: